b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Korihor.md

 — *[D&C 129:4-8](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/129?lang=eng&id=p4-p8#p4)*

 But for whatever reason, Korihor did not extend his hand to the angel.
 Because he's not part of the church?
 Though he did recognize the angel for being a representative of a divine ruler.
 When Alma presented scriptures as a convincing testimony of God to Korihor, was this the first Korihor had encountered scriptures?
 If so, Korihor was completely blindsided by this angel, not being aware of God, nor that an angel could be a disguised devil, making Korihor all the more deserving of forgiveness.
-Could Korihor's experience be compared, even tangentially, to Joseph's [[First Vision]]?
+Could Korihor's experience be compared, even tangentially, to Joseph's [[first-vision|First Vision]]?
 He had heavenly messengers appear.
 That doesn't happen to anyone, and would explain his conviction.

 He must have been aware of scriptures.
 If Korihor saw an angel purporting to represent God, that wouldn't mean much if Korihor wasn't aware of God— not to mention Korihor later stating that "I always knew."